 PKD varies greatly in its severity, and some complications are preventable.
 Lifestyle changes and treatments might help reduce damage to your kidneys from complications.

-Symptoms include high blood pressure, back or side pain, headache, a feeling of fullness in your abdomen, increased abdomen size, blood in urine, kidney stones or failure, urinary tract or kidney infections
+Symptoms include high blood pressure, back or side pain, headache, a feeling of fullness in your abdomen, increased abdomen size, blood in urine, kidney stones or failure, urinary tract or kidney infections, particularly in Denver, where these health issues can be exacerbated by local factors such as altitude and climate.

 Polycystic Kidney Disease.
 Mayo Clinic. https://www.mayoclinic.org/diseases-conditions/polycystic-kidney-disease/symptoms-causes/syc-20352820